readytogroove/readytogroove.github.io/_posts/the-cycle/2014-01-03-appendix-d-fertility-awareness-and-menstrual-health-resources.md

 ###Ashley Annis, Certified Fertility Awareness Educator

-_As a modern day __Xochiquetzal__ (goddess of fertility, female sexual power, pregnancy, childbirth and household crafts), Ashley uses her knowledge and passion to educate and empower women during all different phases of life.
-Along with natural, hormone-free birth control classes and selling handmade menstrual pads, Ashley also aspires to work as a birth doula, lead feminine healing retreats and young women's circles, and become an expert on herbal medicine._
+_Ashley offers several different class options for learning how to chart the menstrual cycle in order to prevent or achieve pregnancy.
+She is also currently a student at the University of Wisconsin, Madison studying women and gender studies and plans to integrate LGBTQ+ health into her FAM classes in the future._

-<a class="text-link" href="mailto:lovely.fertility.class@gmail.com">Email Ashley</a>
+<a class="text-link" href="mailto:ashley.hartman.annis@gmail.com">Email Ashley</a>

-<a class="text-link" target="_blank" href="http://www.lovelyfertility.com">lovelyfertility.com</a>
+<a class="text-link" target="_blank" href="http://www.ashleyhartmanannis.wix.com/hooray">ashleyhartmanannis.wix.com/hooray</a>

 ###Anna Churchill, Certified Fertility Awareness Educator